averyhiebert/groundstation/readme.md

 This project was developed using Ubuntu 16.
 Other Linux distros should also work, provided that all the dependencies are supported.

-You'll also need an SDR stick compatible with rtl-sdr.
-We've been using the Realtek RTL2838.
+You'll also need an "rtl-sdr" software defined radio usb device.
+Information about this can be found at https://www.rtl-sdr.com/.

 The software is designed to track a BigRedBee BeeLine GPS device, but could be modified fairly easily to work with other APRS-based GPS transmitters.